Travel Guide to Sliven, Bulgaria

 In 1836, Dobri Zhelyazkov founded the first textile mill in the area.
 Fabrikadzhiyata (meaning “the factory owner”) grew from looms and parts that Zhelyazkov smuggled out of Russian in bags of Russian wool.
 His factory became a building of national importance.

-Thanks to the warmer winters and seasonable summers, Sliven's climate remains comfortable year round.
-The Slivenski Mineralni Bani are located in Sliven.
+Thanks to the warmer winters and seasonable summers, Sliven’s climate remains comfortable year-round.
+The Slivenski Mineralni Bani is located in Sliven.
 These mineral baths offer tremendous healing and relaxation properties.
 Many area hotels offer packages tying in a relaxing stay with time spent in one of the mineral baths.

 Dobri Zhelyazkovâ€™s Textile Museum is also located in the area.
 Here visitors can view an in-depth history into his textile mill and how it shaped the area.

 Sinite Kamani (the Blue Stones) are seven ranges that make up the area known as the Blue Stones.
 These ranges vary in difficulty with one range available only by a long rope lift.
 The rope lift takes many people up to the top of the range every year and is one of the areaâ€™s hottest attractions.
 Located within these ranges are unforgettable plants and animals that are rarely seen outside of this area.

 Also in the area are a well-stocked historical museum, an art gallery, the Sliven Puppet Theatre, a drama theatre, and a large library that houses many books and papers on the area’s history.
 History buffs will enjoy their time spent in Sliven.

 There are many bed and breakfasts, hotels, and hostels in Sliven.
 Some accept online reservations, but most require a phone call or in-person reservation.